 Glencore’s murky deals in the DRC

 This story is reminiscent of a Hollywood blockbuster: a diamond tycoon, who has connections with “the biggest company you never heard of” (Reuters), i.e. Glencore.
-For more than five years, the press and NGOs have been dissecting the murky deals involving the Zug-based giant and Dan Gertler in the DRC, a country that embodies the devastation caused by the resource curse.
+Since 2012, the press and NGOs have been dissecting the murky deals involving the Zug-based giant and Dan Gertler in the DRC, a country that embodies the devastation caused by the resource curse.
 In November 2017, the Paradise Papers, published by the International Consortium of Investigative Journalists, shed light on new explosive elements regarding this risky partnership.

 Here’s the story in a nutshell.
 In 2009, Glencore secured mining permits awarded by the Congolese government to extract copper and cobalt on very favourable terms.
 For this, the Zug-based company did not hesitate to partner with Dan Gertler, a businessman with a dodgy reputation.
 Glencore has repeatedly claimed to have conducted extensive due diligence before joining forces with Gertler.
 However, his bad reputation was already infamous back in 2007, when the mining giant entered into collaboration with him.
 Gertler’s close ties with President Kabila, – to whom he had allegedly delivered weapons in 2001 in exchange for a monopoly on the sale of DRC diamonds – and with second-in-command Augustin Katumba Mwanke had already been pinpointed by the UN and the Congolese parliament.
 In 2001, an expert report prepared for the Security Council even referred to Gertler’s transactions in the diamond industry as a “nightmare” for the DRC’s government.